francohaute/codenotes/moc/algorithms.md

-# Algorithms
+# Algorithms and data structures

 - What is an algorithm?
-When is it correct?
-- Complexity:
-    - Big O
-    - Best case, average and worst
-   -